Resource Allocation for Vehicle Platooning in 5G NR-V2X via Deep Reinforcement Learning: Introduction

 A wide array of studies and new use cases have investigated the reliability enhancement for platoon communication.
-The authors in \cite{peng2017resource} proposed the sub-channel allocation scheme and power control mechanism for LTE-based inter-vehicle communications to satisfy the requirement of the timely and successful delivery of inter-vehicle information within multi-platoons.
-In \cite{wang2019platoon}, the authors proposed a two-step sub-channel allocation strategy by which the base station and each platoon leader allocated the resources to improve the multi-platoon cooperations.
-Authors in \cite{hegde2019enhanced} developed a group scheduling mechanism to overcome the cell border issues where the platoon members of a long platoon are served by different base station.
-As a result, most existing work focus on the platoon communication within BS coverage.
-Furthermore, there is not sufficient study on the performance of platoon communication in the scenario of multiple communication types coexisting that only the current NR-V2X standard supports.
+The authors in \cite{li2020resource,mei2018joint} studied and implemented some novel schemes to guarantee the reliability requirements of V2V communication and string stability of platoon based on LTE-V2V.
+The literature \cite{yu2018modeling ,cao2020VTC} provided the performance analysis of 802.11p-based communication from different perspectives.
+A platoon communication mode based on D2D technology was proposed in \cite{wang2018resource} to share inter-vehicle control information efficiently and timely.
+In \cite{wang2019platoon}, the authors developed a two-step sub-channel allocation strategy by which the base station and each platoon leader allocated the resources to improve the multi-platoon cooperations.
+In addition, it was shown in \cite{hegde2019enhanced} that a group scheduling mechanism enabled to overcome the cell border issues where the platoon members of a long platoon are served by different base station.
+As a result, most existing work focus on the platoon communication within base station (BS) coverage.
+Furthermore, to our best knowledge, there is not sufficient study on the resource allocation for platoon communication which takes adequate consideration of the current NR-V2X standard.